 - peanuts marked as being from Australia, Argentina or the USA

-- hazelnuts marked as being from New Zealand, Australia or the USA
+- macadamia nuts marked as being from New Zealand, Australia or the USA

-- all Trade Aid products (in terms of nuts, coconut and rice, they sell cashews and almonds, coconut milk, and jasmine rice)
+- all Trade Aid products (in terms of nuts, coconut and rice, they sell cashews, coconut milk, and jasmine rice)

-- everything by East Bali Cashews (snack foods - mostly nuts)
+- everything by Yava (formerly East Bali Cashews) - (snack foods - mostly nuts)

 - everything by Kara (coconut milk, cream, water and oil)